 Before you start selling furniture online, check in with legal and insurance professionals to see if your business requires any additional protection due to the size and price of the items you’re delivering.
 You’ll want to protect yourself from loss, such as items damaged in transit.
 But you’ll also want to protect your customers.
 Will you sell extended warranties?
 Do you need commercial insurance?
 Do your homework to ensure you’ve put the right protections in place before you start selling.

 Whether you’re planning to build or curate furniture to sell online, it can be a rewarding and creative business.

 For Chris, the reward comes from working with his hands, doing projects that excite him.
 He says that identifying those are the key to a successful business.
-“It could be birdhouses, it can be cheeseboards, it can be ornate beds, it doesn’t matter,” he says.
-“If you are passionate about what you’re building, that will come through in your work.”
+“If you are passionate about what you’re building,” he says, “that will come through in your work.”

 What are you passionate about?
-What gap exists in the furniture and home decor market?
+What gap exists in the furniture market?
 At the intersection of these answers is a business opportunity waiting for your unique idea.

 What is the best website to sell furniture?